Wade Phillips: Dallas Cowboys

 On February 8, 2007, Phillips was named the head coach of the Dallas Cowboys, replacing the retired Bill Parcells.
-This was the most successful coaching stop for Phillips.
-He was chosen after Jerry Jones interviewed 10 potential replacements, including former Cowboys and former San Francisco 49ers offensive coordinator Norv Turner, former Chicago Bears defensive coordinator Ron Rivera and former Cowboys quarterback Jason Garrett.
+This was the most successful coaching stint for Phillips.
+He was chosen after Jerry Jones interviewed 10 potential replacements, including former Cowboys and former San Francisco 49ers offensive coordinator Norv Turner, former Chicago Bears defensive coordinator Ron Rivera, and former Cowboys quarterback Jason Garrett.
 In the 2007 NFL playoffs, he led the Cowboys to another playoff loss, making his playoff record 0–4.
 The Cowboys failed to make the playoffs in 2008, as the season ended with a 44–6 loss to the Philadelphia Eagles, preventing a wild card playoff berth.

 Prior to the 2009 season, Phillips also took over as defensive coordinator, replacing the fired Brian Stewart.
 Phillips called defensive plays for the final 10 games of the 2008 season after Stewart was stripped of the responsibilities.
 On January 9, 2010, in the 2009–10 playoffs, Phillips' Cowboys defeated the Eagles in the wild card round, ending the club's 13-year playoff win drought (6 games total, Phillips was only coach for one of those losses) and earning Phillips his first playoff win.
 Following the 2009 season, Phillips signed a contract extension through the 2011 season.
 However, he was fired by the Cowboys on November 8, 2010, following the second-worst start in franchise history (one win in their first eight games) punctuated by a 45–7 loss to the Green Bay Packers.
 Garrett was named interim head coach, then permanent successor, and held the position through 2019.